Rahulkhinchi03/lyzr-enterprise-prospect-agent/README.md

 > 6. If any section can't be verified, write 'Not found, needs manual verification' instead of guessing.
 > 7. Never invent numbers, names, or quotes.

 That step 5 clause about preserving citations wasn't in the first version.
-It's there because of a bug I'll walk through later, one that only shows up once you test what the Manager does with a worker's output, not just what the worker itself produces.
+It's there because of a bug that only shows up once you test what the Manager does with a worker's output, not just what the worker itself produces.

 - **Model:** gpt-5.4-mini.
 - **Features:** Memory on (Lyzr Cognis, on by default, this lets you refine a brief with a follow-up in the same session).
 Responsible AI was left off, not by choice, it's plan-gated behind a paid tier on Community accounts.
-More on how I compensated for that below.
 - Leave Knowledge and Tools empty on the Manager.
 Those live on the workers.

 <img width="1512" height="825" alt="Manager Agent" src="https://github.com/user-attachments/assets/6b1ff45e-d695-4828-a05f-adf503346eee" />

 ---

 ## Part 2: Company Intelligence Agent